Biochar Immersion: Red Dot Ranch, Pescadero

 Land OS

-ProgramEarth, alongside the Ranch and Minnesota College of Art & Design is building a real-time environmental intelligence system that turns working land into a continuous feedback loop.
-Using edge sensors, geospatial modeling, and digital twins, it tracks ecosystem responses to restoration as it happens, keeping data sovereign at each site while enabling agentic AI to learn from ground-truthed outcomes and scale predictive climate models.
+ProgramEarth, alongside the Ranch and Minnesota College of Art & Design, is building a real-time environmental intelligence system that turns working land into a continuous feedback loop.
+Using edge sensors, geospatial modeling, and digital twins, it tracks ecosystem responses to restoration in real time, keeping data sovereign at each site while enabling agentic AI to learn from ground-truthed outcomes and to scale predictive climate models.

 About Red Dot Ranch